SlashDB/react-slashdb/README.md

         //your code here;
      }

 This will send a logout request to the SlashDB server, then the provided function will run.
 For a full example, look at the [demo task list app](https://github.com/SlashDB/taskapp-demo).
-If no `instanceName` parameter is provided, all the existing SlashDB clients created with `useSetup` will be logged out.
-If you wish to log out a specific instance, provide the same instance name used when creating the client with `useSetup`.
+If no `instanceName` parameter is provided, all the existing SlashDB clients created with `useSetUp` will be logged out.
+If you wish to log out a specific instance, provide the same instance name used when creating the client with `useSetUp`.

 #### auth.clientIsAuthenticated(instanceName = 'default')
-This method checks if a SlashDB client created with the `useSetup` hook is currently authenticated with the server.
+This method checks if a SlashDB client created with the `useSetUp` hook is currently authenticated with the server.
 Useful when checking if a session cookie is valid.
-The `instanceName` parameter should match the one provided to the `useSetup` hook (or leave empty to use 'default').
+The `instanceName` parameter should match the one provided to the `useSetUp` hook (or leave empty to use 'default').
 It will return a boolean value.

 ### Hooks for Database Interaction and Data Retrieval